 Despite the fact that more women than ever are embracing their natural texture, some people hold onto outdated stereotypes and myths about black hair.
+Some people’s identities are tied to their hair (yes, it’s true for some).
 If you’re very confident, you can deal with that, but others may be bothered by constant negativity expressed by friends and family.
 Even if your first day with natural locks isn’t the best, you need to know if you’re the type who can handle the pressure from naysayers, and eventually become more sure of yourself and your style.
+Yes, you can have bad hair days with natural hair too, but that doesn’t mean you have to abandon the style totally–it just means you had a bad hair day.
 If you’re the type to let negative comments get to you (which isn’t surprising when they come from people we love), decide how you can handle them before making your move to natural hair.

 Are You Mentally Ready For A Changed Look?

 When you do change your hair from relaxed to natural, many of us take a look at photos online and see which styles we’d like.
 But in doing that, we don’t necessarily know how we’d feel when we actually do go natural after years and years of having another style of hair.
 Some women comment on how emotional it is changing their hair style, so be sure to possibly wear a wig or take a nice long look in the mirror so at least you get a “sneak peek” of what the “new you” will look like.

 Am I Ready to Spend More Time on My Hair?